redis/docs/content/develop/connect/clients/java/lettuce.md

 For more details on setting specific timeouts, see the [Lettuce reference guide](https://lettuce.io/core/release/reference/index.html).
 {{% /alert  %}}

-Below is a example of setting a typical socket-level timeouts.
-The `TCP_USER_TIMEOUT` is useful for scenarios where the server stops responding without acknowledging the last request, while the `KEEPALIVE` settings are good for detecting dead connections while there is no traffic between the client and the server.
+Below is an example of setting socket-level timeouts.
+The `TCP_USER_TIMEOUT` setting is useful for scenarios where the server stops responding without acknowledging the last request, while the `KEEPALIVE` setting is good for detecting dead connections where there is no traffic between the client and the server.

 ```java
 RedisURI redisURI = RedisURI.Builder